Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What do you look for in an applicant?

-You can learn more on our admissions page.
+You can learn more about our admissions process on our admissions page.

 How often do you run cohorts and how do I apply?

-Our bootcamps run year round, on a rolling basis.
-In Vancouver and Toronto they starts every 4 weeks.
+Our bootcamps run year round, most on a rolling basis.
 Our part-time courses run every 6-12 weeks.

-You can see all upcoming start dates when submitting your application!
+Pro tip: you can see all upcoming start dates when submitting your application.

 I'm on the waitlist!
 When will I find out if I’m in the course?